tri-cods/html-css/frontmatter.md

 ## Abstract

 HTML (Hypertext Markup Language) is used to create and organize the content of a website.
 CSS (Cascading Style Sheets) is used for website design and layout.
-Together, these languages form the foundation of what one needs to know to create websites that are useful and well-designed.
+Together, these languages form the foundation of what one needs to know to create useful and well-designed websites.
 This workshop walks participants through the fundamentals of HTML and CSS.
-The purpose of this website is to help participants understand the rudiments of websites, with the intention of providing a strong base of knowledge from which to imagine web-based digital humanities projects.
+The purpose of this website is to help participants understand the rudiments of making websites, with the intention of providing a strong base of knowledge from which to imagine web-based digital humanities projects.

 ## Learning Objectives